 The first understanding of this passage is based upon the idea that verse 17 is a parallelism containing two symmetrical phrases.
 As the sabbath days are a shadow of things to come, so also is the body (i.e. the church) a shadow of Christ.
 Obviously such a reading cannot be correct.
 Otherwise, if we hold to this interpretation, then we are forced to affirm the false proposition that “the body is [a shadow] of Christ.”
 We are stuck with this proposition because the word “but” in the last half of verse 17 must refer to something that was previously mentioned, and the only thing that was previously mentioned (and fits) is that the sabbath days “are a shadow of things to come.”
 Yet, biblically speaking, there is no way that the body (i.e. the church) could ever foreshadow Christ since the church is a contemporary of Christ.
 Besides, since the sabbath days are said to foreshadow “things [yet] to come” then they must remain at least until their anti-type is realized.
 As far as I can tell from my research, this is not a common explanation of this passage.
 I merely list it so as to apprehend this passage in an exhaustive manner.

-In fact, many (if not most) bible commentaries do not see the above explanation in view, but instead see Colossians 2:17, as a juxtaposition between the “shadow” versus its “body” or the appointed times (i.e. holy days, new moon, sabbath days) versus Christ.
+In fact, many (if not most) Bible commentaries do not see the above explanation in view, but instead see Colossians 2:17, as a juxtaposition between the “shadow” versus its “body” or the appointed times (i.e. holy days, new moon, sabbath days) versus Christ.
 It is therefore the understanding of those whom we will hereafter call the Christ-is-the-body advocates that, the appointed times mentioned in Colossians 2:16 foreshadowed the now present Christ.
 They argue that Christ is the “body that creates the shadow” and that because we now see the body, this means that the shadow is gone.
-At first glance, this may seem like a plausible explanation—after all, there are certain things in the bible which are said to foreshadow important elements of the New Covenant.
+At first glance, this may seem like a plausible explanation—after all, there are certain things in the Bible which are said to foreshadow important elements of the New Covenant.
 For instance, based upon Hebrews 4:1-9, one could argue that the Sabbath rest foreshadows Christ’s salvific rest.
 Also, in Hebrews 8:3-5 & Hebrews 9:23-24, it is said that the earthly high priests and tabernacle “serve unto the example and shadow of” our heavenly high priest and His heavenly tabernacle.
-Finally, when Hebrews 10:1 speaks of the law as “having a shadow of good things to come,” the next 8 verses (i.e. Hebrews 10:2-9) then explain that one of these “good things to come” is Christ’s one-time sacrifice which, unlike the law’s annual sacrifices, is able to bring about the perfection of any sinner who trusts in this sacrifice by obeying the Gospel.
+Finally, when Hebrews 10:1 speaks of the law as “having a shadow of good things to come,” the next 8 verses (i.e. Hebrews 10:2-9) then go on to explain that one of these “good things to come” is Christ’s one-time, Calvary sacrifice.
+Unlike the law’s annual sacrifices, Christ’s Calvary sacrifice is able to bring about the perfection of any sinner who trusts in its power, by obeying the Gospel.
 Yet, in all of these examples, it is instructive to find that there is a symmetry between the shadow and what it foreshadows.
 In Hebrews 4:1-9, the Sabbath rest foreshadows Christ’s salvific rest.
 In Hebrews 8:3-5 & Hebrews 9:23-24, the earthly tabernacle and high priests foreshadow the heaven tabernacle and High priest.
-In Hebrews 10:1-10, the law’s annual sacrifices fore- shadow Christ’s one-time sacrifice.
+In Hebrews 10:1-10, the law’s annual sacrifice foreshadowed Christ’s one-time sacrifice.
 Both the shadow and the object which casts the shadow have the same shape because they both correspond to the same type or thing.
-On the other hand, and biblically speaking, A holy day cannot be said to foreshadow a man neither can a festival be said to foreshadow a person; these are two different type of things.
+On the other hand, (and) biblically speaking, a holy day cannot be said to foreshadow a man neither can a festival be said to foreshadow a person.
+These are two different type of things.
 The foreshadowing portrayed in the Bible teaches us to expect that the shadow and the thing which projects the shadow are of the same type, action or thing.

-Yet, based upon a careful examination of the Greek words which comprise this passage, it becomes all the more certain that Colossians 2:16-17 does not comport with the Christ-is-the-body view which most bibles and many theologians have embraced.
-As we begin to scrutinize the Greek text behind Colossians 2:16-17:
+Yet, based upon a careful examination of the Greek words which comprise this passage, it becomes all the more certain that Colossians 2:16-17 does not comport with the Christ-is-the-body view which most Bibles and many theologians have embraced.
+As we scrutinize the Greek text behind Colossians 2:16-17: